dnulnets/consent/README.md

 The blockchain has three contracts.

 - ConsentFactory - A contract that is created for a company that allows the company to manage consent templates, generate new consents and add them to a users consent file.
-The templates supports versions, language and jurisdiction (country).
+The templates supports versions, language, purpouse and jurisdiction (country).

 - ConsentFile - A file that contains all the consents that have been offered to a specific user by the companies.

 - Consent - A contract that allows a company to get consents from a specific user and for a specific purpouse.
 The user can agree, disagree or defer the decision on wether or not to accept it.

-An simple express web server with a couple of pages to create new users and allow them to manage their consents.
+An simple express web server with a couple of pages to create new users and allow them to manage their consents during logins.

 A couple of node javascripts to setup the ethereum blockchain, initiate a ConsentFactory and try out various use cases on the contracts.